MindTheGap-ERC/CarboKitten.jl/docs/src/denudation/physical_erosion.md

 ## Redistribution of sediments

-The redistribution of sediments after physical erosion is based on [van_de_wiel_embedding_2007](@cite): the eroded sediments calculated from the above equation are distributed to the neighboring 8 cells according to the slopes (defined as elevation differences/horizontal differences) towards each direction.
-The details of calculating the amount of sediments of one cell received is presented in the following section.
+The redistribution of sediments after physical erosion is based on [van_de_wiel_embedding_2007](@cite): the eroded sediments calculated using the above equation are distributed to the neighboring 8 cells according to the slopes (defined as elevation differences/horizontal differences) towards each direction.
+The details of calculating the amount of sediments of one cell received are presented in the following section.

 ## Implementation